What Is a Quitclaim Deed?

 • A legal description of the property

-• The county where it is located
+• The county where it’s located

-• The date of the property transfer
+• The property transfer date

 • A record of any money exchanged in the transaction (if applicable)

-How to challenge or revoke a quitclaim deed
+When to challenge or revoke a quitclaim deed

 Getting real estate documents revoked can be difficult, so you should be sure you have enough evidence to prove your case if you plan to challenge a quitclaim deed.
 A real estate attorney can help you navigate the complex legal system and ensure you have everything you need to challenge the deed.